chriskaliX/Hades/README.md

 English | [中文](README-zh_CN.md)

-Hades is a Host-based Intrusion Detection System based on eBPF and Netlink/cn_proc.
+Hades is a Host-based Intrusion Detection System based on eBPF and netlink(cn_proc).
 Now it's still under development.
 PRs and issues are welcome!

-This project is based on [Tracee](https://github.com/aquasecurity/tracee) and [Elkeid](https://github.com/bytedance/Elkeid).
+Declaration: This project is based on [Tracee](https://github.com/aquasecurity/tracee) and [Elkeid](https://github.com/bytedance/Elkeid).
 Thanks for these awesome open-source projects.

 ## Architecture

 > Agent part is mainly based on [Elkeid](https://github.com/bytedance/Elkeid) version 1.7.
-And I am going to make plugins(including the driver) compatible with Elkeid.

 ### Agent Part